mangandini/url-to-pdf-puppeteer/README.md

 A: Some websites may have anti-scraping measures or require JavaScript interactions.
 Try adding wait times or specific selectors in the code.

 **Q: Process takes too long**
 A: The tool processes URLs sequentially.
 For many URLs, consider running multiple instances with different input files.

+**Q: Cookie popups or other overlays still appear in PDFs**
+A: Edit the selectors in `pdfGenerator.js` to target the specific elements on the problematic websites.
+Look for unique class names or data attributes in the site's HTML and add them to the selectors array.